WebHare/runkit/README.md

 the WHRUNKIT_ROOT environment varaible

 ## Managing WebHare installations
-runkit offers the following subcommands:
+Before you can use runkit, you need to set up a new installation or add your existing installation:
-- `add-existing-server <servername> <path>` - Add an already configured WebHare
+- `add-existing-server [--primary] <servername> <path>` - Add an already configured WebHare
 - `create-webhare-server <servername>` - Set up a new installation with the given name

 Examples: